• Self-Care

 Illustrating the self-care pillar of intentional recharging and making time for pure, joyful rest.

-This is the pillar everyone thinks self-care is.
-It’s the intentional practice of doing things that purely and simply fill your tank.
+purely and simply fill your tank.
 No productivity allowed.

 This is deeply personal.
 What recharges me might drain you.